 The hydraulic pump is used to supply oil under pressure to operate the steering gear.
 The housing of the pump is enclosed in a reservoir which minimizes the possibilities of external leakage.
-A twist-off cap is used on the reservoir to simplify checking the oil level.

-With the engine running, steering is manual under conditions which require an effort of less than one pound at the steering wheel rim.
-When a greater effort is required, the power mechanism operates to assist in turning the front wheels.
-The effort then required of the steering wheel rim is limited to a maximum of approximately 3-1/4 pounds for normal steering and parking conditions.
+The effort required at the steering wheel rim is limited to a maximum of approximately 3-1/4 pounds for normal steering and parking conditions.